ABOUT

 RM Vaughan

 In my performances I’m often seeking an intimate connection with the public, simultaneously complicating that intimacy with an uncomfortable and awkward atmosphere.
 I draw people close by sharing personal stories, gifts, or food, while at the same time revealing the ugly side of personal interactions, filled with power plays, unpleasant innuendos, and literal dirt.
 I attempt to create a space of tension and imbalance between the audience and myself, a gesture that complicates the reading of my intentions.
+The performance venue becomes unsteady and unsafe, the rules and borders become blurred.
+Given these methods, it may be unsurprising that my work is informed by the aural and visual aesthetics of the punk, metal, and noise music scenes.

 email: aleks@aleksslota.com | tel: (+49) 0163 629 2473